cloudflare/cloudflare-docs/content/waf/custom-rules/skip/options.md

 {{<Aside type="warning">}}

-Currently, you cannot skip Bot Fight Mode or Super Bot Fight Mode.
+Currently, you cannot skip Bot Fight Mode (planned for future).
 For more information on these products, refer to [Cloudflare bot solutions](/bots/).

 {{</Aside>}}